-1. Edwards BFZ Aquifer Recharge - 27,565 ac-ft per year
+- 1. Edwards BFZ Aquifer Recharge 27,565 ac-ft per year - 2.
+Trinity Aquifer Recharge 2,816 ac-ft per year

 The estimates of the annual amount of water discharged to surface water systems by the groundwater recognized as Major Aquifers by TWDB are based the GAM simulations provided by TWDB are: